-In particular, in this article we formally described the DoCO components that most commonly appear within scientific articles, such as paragraphs, figure, tables, sections, chapters, references, front/body/back matters, and the like.
-In addition, we describe tools and methods that use DoCO for different purposes, such as annotating PDF documents or retrieving the intended semantics of components of scholarly articles.
+Technically speaking, DoCO is a model that provides a general structured vocabulary of document components on the basis of our previous work on document patterns [13] and other existing works on the rhetorical characterisation of documents, such as [18] [19].
+In particular, in this article we formally described the DoCO components that most commonly appear within scientific articles, such as paragraphs, figure, tables, sections, and the like.
+In addition, we showed tools and methods that use DoCO for different purposes, such as annotating PDF documents or retrieving the intended semantics the document components of scholarly articles.

-As future work, building from the encouraging results we obtained from our tests described in Section 4.3, we plan to refine the heuristics we used in the algorithm for automated document component analysis, so as to increase the precision and recall for each element relative to the gold standard.
+As future work, starting from the encouraging results we obtained from our tests described in Section 4.3, we plan to refine the heuristics we used in the algorithm so as to increase the precision and recall for each element relative to the gold standard.
 We plan to extend the set of DoCO structures handled, to enable automated identification of other significant document components such as mathematical formulas, block quotes and front matter metadata (authors, affiliations, e-mail addresses for corresponding authors, etc.).